 - All customers must practice social distancing (2.5 m) with everyone in the facility at all times.

-- Arrive changed and ready to climb.
-There will be no access to change facilities.
+- There will be no access to showering facilities at this time.

 - We are selling Season Passes with a free COVID-19 Season Pass Assurance.

 No problem!
 No prior experience is required!
 You can boulder for your first time.
 If you want to learn to climb on a rope you can take one of our Beginner Top Rope lessons.
 We have shoes and harnesses available for rent.

 Bouldering is climbing above a crash mat without a rope.
 You can keep things safe my traversing close to the ground.
 If you go high up we recommend you have a spotter.

 An individual who ensures that if someone falls when bouldering they fall safely.
 That they land on the crash mat and thier head is protected if necessary.

 If you have your own equipment you can bring it.
 For bouldering you only need shoes and they can be rented for $5 (you can also just wear your clean runners, our only rule is no bare feet).
 For roped climbing you also need a harness and belay device which you can rent for $3 if you don’t have your own.
 We have ropes for lead climbing but feel free to bring your own.

 Climbers need to be a minimum of 5 years old.
 Our requirement for belayers is that they can only belay people up to 1.5 times their body weight.Youth aged 10 and under need to be under full adult supervision whether bouldering or belaying, and all youth aged 19 and under need to have a waiver signed by their parent or guardian.